luisenriqueramos1977/vacationsflatsimple/single_flat_api/readme.txt

 ideas:
 1. only customer can book, or the owner of the apartment
 2. weight of facilities will be gotten by everytime people search, and click in one facility, divided by the total of search.

+psql -U django_user -d django_db

+docker-compose exec db bash
+psql -U django_user -d django_db
+psql -U luis -d flat_api_db

+django_db=# SELECT * FROM your_app_picture WHERE id = 3;

+flat_api_db

+psql -U luis -d flat_api_db